-Is there any way to translate the shifts in the award distribution from retaining an agent into dollar terms?
-Richard Lester helped in the design of New Jersey's final-offer mechanism and followed its use over time.
-For the mid-eighties, he found that legal fees are generally around \$5,000 per case for the union, and up to \$15,000 per case for the employer (Lester (1989)).
+the employer (Lester, 1989).
 A permanent increase in the compensation of a police officer by 1% would have a discounted present value of perhaps \$2,000 to \$3,000 for this same time period.
-It would take a bargaining unit of only 5 to 10 employees to make it well worth the cost for each party individually to retain an agent.
+It would take a bargaining unit of only five to ten employees to make it well worth the cost for each party individually to retain an agent.
 In short, the incentive structure in New Jersey's arbitration system seems to create a prisoner's dilemma for most of the parties.

-5. Extensions
+V. Extensions

-One of the more interesting time-series patterns in our data is the rising use of agents over time, something not modeled in Section 3.
-The model in Section 3 also assumed the hiring of an expert openly shifts the distribution of the arbitrator's preferred award.
+One of the more interesting time series patterns in our data is the rising use of agents over time, something not modeled in section III.
+The model in section III also assumed that the hiring of an expert openly shifts the distribution of the arbitrator's preferred award.
 The resulting Nash equilibrium had both parties shift their bids in the same direction and the same amount as the mean shift due to agent use, so that both sides were predicted to win 50% of the time regardless of agent use.
 The data reveal a different pattern, with the party hiring an expert being more likely to win.
-In this section, we provide extensions to the baseline model which can explain the increasing use of agents and the higher win rate associated with agents.
+In this section, we provide extensions to the baseline model that can explain the increasing use of agents and the higher win rate associated with agents.
 We begin with a learning model and then develop a model in which agents are information providers.
 We end the section with a discussion for why the equilibrium win rate might differ from 50% even when there is no differential use of agents.

-5.1 Learning about the Benefits of Agents
+A. Learning about the Benefits of Agents

-A simple learning model can explain both the rising use of agents and the increased win rate associated with agents.
-In particular, in this section we find evidence that employers initially believed the benefit of hiring an agent was low, but over time figured out an agent's value.
+A simple learning model can explain both the rising use of agents and the increased win rate associated with them.
+In particular, in this section we find evidence that employers initially believed the benefit of hiring an agent was low, but over time they figured out an agent's value.
 A learning model also helps explain the convergence in final offers that occurs after the first few years of this new arbitration system.
 We first test for learning at the local level, where the parties learn from their own experiences.
 We then estimate a model of Bayesian learning at a more aggregate level, where the parties learn from other bargaining units.

 Table 6 examines learning at the local level, where employers and unions learn from past interactions with the system and each other.
-The first two columns regress current employer and union use of agents on the number of times the municipal bargaining pair has been to arbitration.14 The first column shows that, even after controlling for municipality fixed effects, the number of previous arbitration cases has a significant effect on employers' use of agents.
+The first two columns regress current employer and union use of agents on the number of times the municipal bargaining pair has been to arbitration.
+14 The first column shows that even after controlling for municipality fixed effects, the number of previous arbitration cases has a significant effect on employers' use of agents.
 Employers who have been to arbitration at least four times in the past are 20% more likely to hire an agent compared to employers with no past experience.
-In contrast, the number of previous cases for the union has no sizeable or significant effect on current agent use.
+In contrast, the number of previous cases for the union has no sizable or significant effect on current agent use.